 There are a number of factors preventing scholars from unlocking the mystery of the Indus Script.
 To begin with, some of the languages of ancient times, such as Egyptian, were deciphered thanks to the recovery of bilingual inscriptions, that is by comparing an unknown script with a known one.
 Unfortunately, no bilingual inscriptions have yet been found to allow the Indus Script to be compared to a known writing system.

-Another obstacle for its decipherment relates to the fact that all of the inscriptions found so far are relatively short, less than 30 signs.
+Another obstacle for its decipherment relates to the fact that all of the inscriptions found so far are relatively short, fewer than 30 signs.
 This means that analysing recurring sign patterns, another technique that can help to unlock the meaning of a writing system, cannot be successfully performed for the Indus Script.

 - The Indus Script was generally written from right to left.
-This is the case in most examples found, but there are some exceptions where the writing is bidirectional, which means that the direction of the writing is in one direction on one line but in the opposite direction on the next.
+This is the case in most examples found, but there are some exceptions where the writing is bidirectional, which means that the direction of the writing is in one direction on one line but in the opposite direction on the next line.

 - The representation of certain numerical values has been identified.
 A single unit was represented by a downward stroke, while semicircles were used for units of ten.

 By 1800 BCE, the Indus Valley Civilization saw the beginning of its decline.
 As part of this process, writing started to disappear.
 As the Indus Valley Civilization was dying, so did the script they invented.
 The Vedic culture that would dominate North India for the centuries to come did not have a writing system, nor did they adopt the Indus Script.
-India would have to wait more than 1,000 to see the return of writing.
+In fact, India would have to wait more than 1,000 years to see the return of writing.